 Enjoyed those writing prompts?
 Please pin and share them with others.

 Need more ideas to challenge and support your students or children?
-Check out my post on the best online educational resources, personalized nonfiction practice, games and activities on Martin Luther King and my information on how to start a chess club or in your case, how to teach chess to your child at home, if you happen to have a board at home.
+Check out a new review game called Blooket, my post on the best online educational resources, personalized nonfiction practice, games and activities on Martin Luther King and my information on how to start a chess club or in your case, how to teach chess to your child at home, if you happen to have a board at home.
 I will post follow-ups on how to teach chess.
 Looking for short stories to read?

 Do you have younger children?
 Check out my posts providing tips and ideas for preschoolers that develop skills like scientific inquiry, basic language and number skills, unique at home activities and get suggestions for some of the best books on love.